giros-dit/containerlab-telemetry-testbed/README.md

 ### Playing with YANG-Push subscriptions and query operations using NETCONF protocol

 As with the [initial testbed](#telemetry-testbed-topology), this network lab supports MDT and network management mechanisms using the NETCONF protocol and the YANG data modeling language.
 On the one hand, to play with `YANG-Push` subscriptions via the NETCONF protocol in order to monitor telemetry data from network devices go [here](#creating-yang-push-subscriptions-to-telemetry-data-through-the-netconf-protocol).
-On the other hand, to play with query operations via the NETCONF protocol to get and set configuration information and to get operational status data from network device go [here](#creating-queries-to-get-and-set-configuration-information-and-to-get-operational-status-data-through-the-netconf-protocol).
+On the other hand, to play with query operations via the NETCONF protocol to get and set configuration information and to get operational status data from network devices go [here](#creating-queries-to-get-and-set-configuration-information-and-to-get-operational-status-data-through-the-netconf-protocol).

 > **Note:**
 >